 Burkina Faso Faces Food Crisis

 In Burkina Faso, several people are facing a scarcity of food.
-Food insecurity levels are getting out of control in the Sahel region, confirmed the World Food Programme (WFP).
+Food insecurity levels are getting out of control in the Sahel region, confirmed by the World Food Programme (WFP).
 In Burkina Faso, Niger, and Mali- the number of people bearing food insecurity has crossed 5 million marks, the concern made even worse, given the coronavirus pandemic.

 The insecurity was caused by consecutive droughts and violent extremist activities.
 The extremists are taking benefit of the absence of strong governance, which now, according to WFP, is spreading to Liberia and Sierre Leone.
 The situation in Burkina Faso is expected to worsen and the number of affected people is likely to triple, given the number is now 2.1 million, when compared to 680,000 people at the same time last year.